What's Love Got to Do with It (1993 film): Production

-Fishburne did not have Ike Turner around to help model his performance as much as he would have liked.
-He met him once during production of the film.
+Fishburne did not have Ike around to help model his performance as much as he would have liked.
+He met him once during production.
 "He was not particularly welcome on this project," Fishburne says.
 The actor's only meeting was a brief introduction when Ike showed up at the Turners' former home in View Park during a location shoot.
 Ike signed some autographs and showed Fishburne his walk.
 "It was nice to meet him," says Fishburne.
 "Regardless of his actions, he was so much a part of Tina's life.
 The movie is about him just as much as her.
 It's unfortunate that he wasn't welcomed, that both of them weren't around more."
-Director Brian Gibson had no contact with Ike.
+Director Gibson had no contact with Ike.
 "I never spoke to him," says Gibson.
 "I was not allowed to.
 Disney felt that it would not be a good idea."

-Screenwriter Kate Lanier omitted much of the brutality Tina Turner said she endured in her book.
+Screenwriter Kate Lanier omitted much of the brutality Turner said she endured in her book.
 Her character was also sanitized; most notably, her relationship with saxophonist Raymond Hill and the birth of their son was excluded from the film.
 Lanier admitted that Tina Turner was not happy with certain aspects of the film because some parts were fictionalized.
 Tina Turner tried to talk to the Disney filmmakers about the script.
 In 1993, she told Vanity Fair that they saw "a deep need" to make a film about "a woman who was a victim to a con man.
 How weak!
 How shallow!
 How dare you think that was what I was?
 I was in control every minute there.
 I was there because I wanted to be, because I had promised."
 She added, "O.K. so if I was a victim, fine.
 Maybe I was a victim for a short while.
 But give me credit for thinking the whole time I was there.
 See, I do have pride."

-Inaccuracies
+Historical accuracy

-Although the film was adapted from Tina Turner's autobiography I, Tina, elements of the script were "fictionalized for dramatic purposes."
+Although the film was adapted from Tina Turner's autobiography I, Tina, elements of the script were "fictionalized for dramatic purposes".